SoftwareAG/OpenCM/thirdparty_licenses/README.md

 # Third Party Licenses
-OpenCM makes use of a collection of other open source libraries, utilities, icons and scripts
+OpenCM makes use of a collection of other open source libraries, utilities, icons and scripts.

 ## Java Scripts